 Conservation of Peat Swamp Forest Fish Species in Southeast Pahang and Johor State, Malaysia

-Project conducted for assessment fish diversity in Southeast Pahang Peat Swamp Forest and newly documented area in eastern Johor State.
-The project will support the conservation of endangered black-water fish species and to support habitat protection and restoration.
-This study is also a valuable tool to support and guide the sustainable management of peatland landscape.
+The project was conducted to assess fish diversity in the Southeast Pahang Peat Swamp Forest and a newly documented area in eastern Johor.
+It supports the conservation of endangered blackwater fish species and contributes to habitat protection and restoration efforts.

 Key Activities: